Ogive23/Ataa/README.md

-# feedme
+# Ataa

-Feedme is a non profit app that helps people to get their over needs food to anyone that maybe can't find any food to eat.
+Ataa is a non profit app that helps people to get their over needs food to anyone that maybe can't find any food to eat.

 ## Getting Started